 After that, it was basically open season: the ducks appeared at a rate of one per day.
 No matter how vigilant I was, or how early I got up, determined to catch the culprit yellow-handed, each morning I woke up to find a new duck waiting for me:

 My family all still resolutely refused to claim responsibility for the ducks.
 I, meanwhile, grew worried.
 What if the ducks had not, as I had initially suspected, been procured for the express purpose of tormenting me?
 What if the ducks had ALWAYS been in the house?
 That would mean the ducks really belonged to the owners of the house, and I wouldn’t be able to bring them home with me.
 And that would be tragic because, well, by that point I’d started to get attached to them.
 Not in a creepy, women-who-love-ducks-too-much-kind-of-way, of course.
 I mean, it’s not like I’d NAMED them all or anything.

 Finally, just a few days before the end of our holiday, my morning duck came with a letter:

 I was overjoyed.
 They had chosen to communicate with me!

-In my mum’s handwriting (ahem), the letter explained that the ducks were refuges, seeking asylum in my home town.
+In my mum’s handwriting (ahem), the letter explained that the ducks were hoping for my help.
 They wished to return to the UK with me, they explained.
 And then we would be together forever, the rubber ducks and I.

 With that letter, the identity of the duck charmer was revealled: